alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 ---

 My Little Pony: Puzzles are Magic wrapped up recently.
-I was the one tech person for the hunt website, and while working on the hunt website, I realized how many things you needed to know to run a good hunt website.
+I was the one tech person for the hunt website, and while working on the hunt website, I learned a bunch of things about how to run a good hunt website.
 This is an attempt to list those things.

 If you are reading this, I'm assuming that you know what puzzlehunts are, you've